Shyliuli/rustic.hpp/README.md

 - `must(...)` declares pure virtual functions that subclasses must implement.
 - `def(...)` declares virtual functions with defaults.
 It can supply a default implementation inside the trait and can also be used to add new virtual methods in the trait body; it is a thin wrapper over `virtual` with an optional definition.
 - `impl(...)` expands to `override` in implementations.
-- `from` and `data` are public and protected inheritance aliases.
-Recommended shape: `class Foo : from BarTrait, data BarState { inner: pub: };` to separate interface/data and make access levels explicit.
+- `from` and `datafrom` are public and protected inheritance aliases.
+Recommended shape: `class Foo : from BarTrait, datafrom BarState { inner: pub: };` to separate interface/data and make access levels explicit.
 - `inner` is a protected shorthand for implementation details, and `pub` maps to `public` for the external surface.

 Example: